DOE Announces Inaugural Collegiate Wind Competition Teams

 The Collegiate Wind Competition is a forum for undergraduate college students of multiple disciplines to investigate innovative wind energy concepts; gain experience designing, building, and testing a wind turbine to perform according to a customized market data-derived business plan; and increase their knowledge of wind industry barriers.
 The National Renewable Energy Laboratory is facilitating the inaugural competition, which will take place in spring 2014.

-“Wind energy is one of the fastest-growing electrical energy options in the United States, and the industry requires a skilled workforce with talented people from engineering, business, and communications backgrounds.
-This competition will help attract students from a wide range of disciplines into this exciting industry,” said DOE Wind and Water Power Technologies Office Education and Outreach Lead Jonathan Bartlett.
+"Wind energy is one of the fastest-growing electrical energy options in the United States, and the industry requires a skilled workforce with talented people from engineering, business, and communications backgrounds.
+This competition will help attract students from a wide range of disciplines into this exciting industry," said DOE's Wind Powering America initiative National Director Jonathan Bartlett.

 The theme of the inaugural competition is to design and construct a lightweight, transportable wind turbine that can be used to power small electronic devices.
 A principal contest involves testing each team's prototype wind turbine in a wind tunnel under specific conditions.
 Each team's business plan and turbine will also be evaluated against other pre-weighted criteria.
 The third event of the competition will be a team-to-team debate relating to current wind market drivers and issues.
 Teams will be judged on the members' understanding of the issues posed to them, their communication of potential solutions, and their ability to promote constructive dialogue.